NFL DFS picks, Cowboys vs. Vikings: Top daily Fantasy lineups for 'Sunday Night Football'

 The Minnesota Vikings head to Dallas to take on the Cowboys in the Week 15 edition of 'Sunday Night Football' at 8:20 p.m.
 ET.
 Dallas ranks third in the NFL in scoring offense as it is powered by big names like Dak Prescott, CeeDee Lamb and George Pickens.
 Minnesota hasn't been as successful offensively, but with skill players like Justin Jefferson, Jordan Addison and T.J.
 Hockenson to consider for NFL DFS picks, the Vikings still deserve a long look from daily Fantasy players.

-How should you build your NFL DFS lineups for 'Sunday Night Football,' and which sleepers should factor into your NFL DFS strategy?
+How should you build your NFL DFS lineups for 'Sunday Night Football,' and which sleepers, like potentially Malik Davis or Jalen Nailor, should factor into your NFL DFS strategy?
 Before making any Vikings vs. Cowboys DFS picks on sites like FanDuel or DraftKings for 'Sunday Night Football', be sure to check out the NFL DFS advice, strategy, and stacks from SportsLine daily Fantasy expert Mike McClure.

 McClure is a legendary professional DFS player with more than $2 million in career winnings.
 He uses a powerful prediction model that simulates every snap of NFL action, taking factors such as matchups, statistical trends, and injuries into account.
 This allows him to find the best DFS values that he shares only with members at SportsLine.
 His methodology has led to enormous cashes on FanDuel and DraftKings, including.
 In 2023, he finished tied for first in the DraftKings Millionaire Maker twice and the FanDuel Million once.
 Anyone who has followed him could be way up.